pragnakar/image-classification-using-keras/README.md

 This repository contains following files

 1) A jupyter notebook, contains everything I have done.
-2) A hdf5 file containing the weights obtained after training my  model.(saved model)
+2) A hdf5 file containing the weights obtained after training my  model.(saved model) [ file size greater than 25 MB so cant upload], contact me if you want it.
+I will try to make alternate arrangements.
 3) A python file to visualzie all the images.